antonpegov/GithubUserSearch/README.md

 Use `yarn run build` for production build.

-Use `yarn run build:github` for production build to /docs folder.
+Use `yarn run build:github` for production build to /docs folder and proper base href.

-Use `yarn run server:prod` for production server and production watch.
-Default production port is `8088`.

 Default ports and option to use proxy backend for dev server can be changed in `constants.js` file.